JavaScript

 // we're now polling with the context used from `init`

-// future polling will use the new context
+// new context.
+Future polling will use the new context as well.

 Dynamic Config